PetervGreen/tech-indexing/pandoc-zotero.md

 plus custom XSL to output JATS.

-No point thinking about it until are confident with Zotero, Pandoc and JATS.
+No point thinking about it until we are confident with Zotero, Pandoc and JATS.

 However I will be pointlessly "thinking about it" while writing actual content in small markdown topics for sections and glossary entries etc in the hope that these could eventually be turned into MDITA for LwDITA instead of just cut and pasted.